How to Create Texture With Artists' Soft Pastels

 A detail from a pastel painting by the author, showing texture achieved using pastels

 - First of all, I always cover the paper/board ground with a layer of pastel, which I then fix with a spray fixative.
 This gives me a coloured ground which I can specifically choose for the finished painting.
 I normally use either a complete coverage in one colour but more often will treat the painting as having a number of broad areas which will be painted in a contrasting or complementary colour.
 The use of a complementary colour will add "zing" to the painting when complete as it will show through the later layers.
-If you are unsure about colour theory see my page on how to use the colour wheel.

 - In this instance, the painting is a skyscape, so naturally divides into the sky and the land below the horizon.
 So I have started the painting with a broad expanse of a warm colour above the horizon and a cool colour below.
 (Note: looking at my screen I can see that there are at least two colours in each area at this stage, I often use more than one colour at this early stage to achieve the feel that I am looking for.
 I.e. Colour and texture.
 I will use the side of the pastel to quickly cover the ground and usually rub it down into the paper with my fingers, messy but satisfying!
 A second or further colours will be added,again with the side of the pastel stick, before fixing.)